Sensational (Michelle Gayle album)

 Sensational is the second album by the British R&B-soul singer Michelle Gayle, released in 1997.
 It includes three singles which reached the UK Top 20: "Do You Know" (UK #6), "Sensational" (UK #14) and the remixed version of "Happy Just to Be with You" (UK #11), which had been released as a single in 1995.
 The original version of the song appeared on Gayle's self-titled debut album.

 Critical reception

-AllMusic wrote that "while Gaye is in strong voice throughout the record and the album has an alluring, classy production, the material is generally colorless, relying more on style than substance."
+AllMusic editor Stephen Thomas Erlewine rated the album three ouf of five stars.
+He wrote that "while Gaye is in strong voice throughout the record and the album has an alluring, classy production, the material is generally colorless, relying more on style than substance."
+Music Week found that "this sultry album flavoured at turns by soul, disco and acoustic guitars, has the big songs necessary to showcase Gayle's impressive voice."